GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/README.md

 # GKE Deployment

-This folder contains the necessary files to deploy Standard and Autopilot GKE Clusters inside your experimentation landing-zone.
+This folder contains the necessary files to deploy Standard and Autopilot GKE Clusters inside your experimentation project.

 ### GKE Autopilot Cluster